-Mummified Egyptian moggies aren’t the only famous felines to have inhabited the British Museum.
+Mummified Egyptian moggies aren’t the only famous cats to have inhabited the British Museum.
 Back in the early 1960s, the place became overrun with a colony of real live stray cats and kittens that infiltrated the building and bred like crazy.
-The place was a pussy magnet, and these squatters were semi-wild.
-They scratched and hissed at staff, shat on important deliveries and were a general nuisance on the site for more than 15 years.
+The place was a cat magnet, and these squatters were semi-wild.
+They scratched and hissed at staff, shat on important deliveries and were a general problem on the site for more than 15 years.

 Records in the British Museum’s archive contain reports of kittens being born in the loading docks and running through the books of the museum library.
 The staff were banned from feeding the illegal tenants, but they couldn’t resist.
 Some were caught making ‘cat warrens’ out of the library books to ensure safe kitty-passage.
 At one point, there were as many as 100 prowling through the nooks and crannies at Great Russell Street.

-Throughout the 1980s and 1990s, the BM’s cats became a serious tourist attraction.
+The BM’s cats became a serious tourist attraction.
 They were even on the museum’s payroll.
 Their story became more elaborate by the day: A British newspaper published an article claiming the cats had developed super-intelligence from sleeping beside ancient Egyptian artefacts.
-And in 1993, the New York Times ran two pages on their pigeon-catching prowess (Pippin and Poppet had been known to nab the birds mid-air).
+And in 1993, the New York Times ran a story on the cats and their pigeon-catching prowess.

 But as they all had their equipment ‘fixed’, these celebrity pets couldn’t breed, and the cat population eventually disappeared.
 All that remains today is an old sign that reads: ‘it’s strictly forbidden to feed cats in this area’.